Minuteman Catalog Help

 What is the Reading History feature and how does it work?

 If you wish to keep a list of what you have borrowed, you may sign in on My Account, choose Reading History, and then choose the "Save Reading History" button.
 This begins the collection of titles you borrow from the Minuteman system.
 Some patrons have asked for this service as a means of recalling a book or author they liked or for keeping a list of what they have already read.
 If you are concerned about someone else seeing a list of what you are reading, the safest step is to not choose this option.

 To opt out of My Reading History all together, you must individually delete all of the titles on your list.
 Then, click on the Opt Out button.
 The computer will no longer keep a record of what you borrowed.

-Your list can only be accessed by someone with your library card number and your PIN number.
+Your list can only be accessed by someone with your library card number/username and your password.
 [See note 2 below.]
 The library staff cannot see this information.
 If others already know your PIN and you are concerned about your privacy, you may wish to change it.

-Whether you choose "My Reading History" or not, please be aware that your Minuteman PIN number protects the records of what you have requested and what you have checked out.
-It is prudent to safeguard your Library PIN as you would an ATM identifier.
+Whether you choose "My Reading History" or not, please be aware that your Minuteman password protects the records of what you have requested and what you have checked out.
+It is prudent to safeguard your password as you would an ATM identifier.

-Note 1: Backup information remains on Minuteman tapes for up to one month, but cannot be accessed by library staff.
+Note 1: Backup information remains in Minuteman data for up to one month, but cannot be accessed by library staff.

-Note 2: You should know that the law does allow law enforcement officers to see any existing library records if they first obtain a subpoena from a judge.
+Note 2: Please be aware that the law does allow law enforcement officers to see any existing library records if they first obtain a subpoena from a judge.

 Please speak to a Librarian if you have questions.